chquek/Airflow-UI/README.md

 ## Airflow credentials

 The airflow id is admin/admin.
 It is built into the image.
-You will need this is need to do airflow admin task such as adding connections.
+You will need to login to airflow :

+- to perform airflow admin task such as adding connections.
+- browse DAG code on airflow UI

 ## Sample Databases

-Test connectivity commands
+Test connections using the following commands.

 Subject | Command |
 --- | --- |